On June 6, 2026, Langrune-sur-Mer will host the international ceremony marking the 82nd anniversary of the Allied landings in Normandy.

 Where will the international ceremony on June 6, 2026 take place?

-The ceremony will take place in Langrune-sur-Mer, in Calvados, Normandy, on the seafront, on Place du 6 Juin.
+The international ceremony marking the anniversary of D-Day will take place in Normandy, in Langrune-sur-Mer, on June 6, 2026, at 4:30 p.m., at Place du 6 Juin.

 Are the official guests known?